Wangpulen

-Wangpulen is the god of water, rain, flood, disease and sickness in Meitei mythology and Sanamahism.
+Wangpulen (ꯋꯥꯡꯄꯨꯂꯦꯟ) is the god of water, rain, flood, disease and sickness in Meitei mythology and Sanamahism.

 He is the ruler of the underwater world.
 He is the Lord of the rivers.
 The guardianship of the south eastern direction is alluded to Wangbren and the other directions to Koupalu (north west), Marjing (north east) and Thangjing (south west).
 He is one of the Umang Lais.

 He has a strong connection with the Anāl Naga people for marrying a lady from Khullen village.
 Among the cult centres dedicated to him, the one at Sugnu is the most significant in Meitei pantheon.

 Description

 In the Wakoklon Heelel Thilel Salai Amailon Pukok Puya, Wangbren is called Khana Chaopa Wangpulen.
 According to the text, He is one of the seven Laipungthous and one of the manifestations of the Supreme God, Ipung Loinapa Apakpa.